nicky-eyes/nfl_data/README.md

 ## Design Decisions

 A handful of small choices that shaped the project.
-I called these out because they're the kind of small reasoned trade-offs that compound across a real codebase.

 - **Idempotent upserts via `INSERT ...
 ON CONFLICT`.** Every loader is safe to re-run.
 Re-running refreshes data (scores after games complete, betting lines as they move) instead of erroring or duplicating.
 - **`execute_values` with `page_size=1000` for batch inserts.** Row-by-row inserts on 475K rows are pathologically slow.
 Batch inserts run the same load in seconds.